getpelican/pelican/docs/themes.rst

         ├── authors.html          // must list all the authors
         ├── categories.html       // must list all the categories
         ├── category.html         // processed for each category
-        ├── index.html            // the home page (list all the articles) ├── page.html             // processed for each page
+        ├── index.html            // the index (list all the articles)
+        ├── page.html             // processed for each page
         ├── tag.html              // processed for each tag
         └── tags.html             // must list all the tags.
 Can be a tag cloud.